sassoftware/sas-container-recipes/README.md

         - backend:
             serviceName: sas-viya-httpproxy
             servicePort: 80

-    - host: sas-viya-cas.<mycompany>.com
-      http:
-        paths:
-        - backend:
-            serviceName: sas-viya-sas-casserver-primary
-            servicePort: 5570

 ```
 For more details on Ingress Controllers see [the official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 Finally, go to the host address that's defined in your Kubernetes Ingress to view your SAS product(s).
+Using the example Ingress configuration above, the URL is http://sas-viya-http.<mycompany>.com.
 If there is no response from the host, then check the status of the containers by running `kubectl get pods`.
 There should be one or more `sas-viya-<service>` pods, depending on your software order.
 It may take several
 minutes to see a login screen, even with all pods showing a "Running" status.